artsy/horizon/README.md

 * `Stage`s can optionally be associated with a `Profile` that stores credentials for accessing git providers or AWS.
 * `Snapshot`s capture the complete state of a project's stages at a point in time.
 Each `Snapshot` has associated `Comparison`s between the consecutive stages of a project (e).g., a comparison between _master_ and _staging_, and a second between _staging_ and _production_)
 * A cron periodically reevaluates these comparisons, creating a new snapshot if the state has changed at all.
+* A `Stage` (such as "production") can have a `DeployStrategy` for automatically triggering releases.
+Currently only the "github pull request" provider is implemented.
+When defined, a deploy strategy will automatically start a release (e.g., by opening a pull request) when a diff exceeds a certain threshold.
+* `DeployBlock`s indicate that a project _should not_ be released.
+In addition to appearing on dashboards, any unresolved blocks will prevent new releases from being automated.

 Setup
 ---